Access Recent Calls

 - The number of times agents put themselves on mute: View the number of times agents put themselves on mute during a call.
 Excessive mute counts may be an indicator to research root cause of behavior.

 To achieve any of the above results, a simple search is all you need.
 For example, transfer count shows the number of times a call is being transferred to another agent or queue.
-The following steps show how to achieve such results:

 To track the number of transfers: